Utilities connection in Andalucia - The Basics

 With all utilities, when you move into a property, make sure all previous bills are paid off before you move in.
 Your lawyer, administrator or landlord should hand over the last bill for each utility so that you can transfer everything into your name.
 Since you are now living in a foreign country with different levels of charges, it is also best to keep a close eye on the bills coming in and your bank account, to avoid any nasty surprises when all the bills come in at once and funds are low!
 It is also important to know that although you may do everything exactly to the letter and set up the billing from the start, it has been known for the utility company to keep sending the bills to the previous user's bank account for the first few months.
 This is very annoying, because you only learn about this when final demands arrive at your address.
 So cheque the due dates and phone the company concerned if think a bill has been missed.

 Once you have your contracts signed and your bank payments going through, you will see how smoothly things can work in this part of the world.
-However a word of advice - think twice before changing your Spanish bank account once your Direct Debits are all set up!
+Be careful to reorganise before changing your Spanish bank account once your Direct Debits are all set up!